 Abiding by Georgia Probation Rules and Knowing What to Do if an Issue Arises

-In Georgia, a violation of probation is a major legal issue that requires the expertise of a well-educated and experienced criminal defense attorney.
+In Georgia, a violation of probation is a major legal issue that requires the expertise of a well-educated and experienced criminal defense attorney in Atlanta and surrounding court locations.
 If the violation is established, it can lead to revocation of probation and the offender being forced to serve the remainder of the prison sentence.
 Timely and assertive action is needed to avoid jail time.

 A conviction for misdemeanor or felony charges results in a probationary period in Georgia, and if any of the probationary rules are broken, it can have serious, long-term repercussions.
 For many reasons and unexpected occurrences, a violation of probation in Georgia may occur.